seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 This is already super useful, but there is better: a company called [Prime Tek](https://www.primefaces.org/), which is around for a very long time, develops a suite of components called Primefaces: drop-in replacements for the regular JSF components - and they come with additional features and benefits.

 Instead of the `<h:dataTable>`, just use the `<p:dataTable>` tag.
 It gives you a [basic data table](https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml), but you can easily add a [column toggler](https://www.primefaces.org/showcase/ui/data/datatable/columnToggler.xhtml), or [dynamic colums](https://www.primefaces.org/showcase/ui/data/datatable/columns.xhtml), or [edit functions](https://www.primefaces.org/showcase/ui/data/datatable/edit.xhtml) on the table... !! **And all this is responsive of course**.

+# But Java is heavy and slow?

+No. The funny thing is that JS frameworks such as React, Angular and Vue emerged with the promise to be quicker and smarter than JSF by Java, because they were sending all the logic of the frontend at once and in just one go to the web browser, hence their names of a "single page application".
+No need to fetch pages from the backend after this single, first step, so that's blazzing fast 🏎️ (all happening in the browser, no back and forth with a distant server).

+JSF works differently: when a user calls a page (https://nocodefunctions.com), the app in the backend generates the html for this page and sends it back.
+Same happens for any page that the user will visit on the website.
+Seems slow 🚜.

 # Alternatives